nyxpho/subrank/README.md

 Steps for computing embeddings:
 1. Compile the file verse_distributionsample.cpp using the makefile
 2. Download a directed graph and store it as a list of edges.
+We share the graphs we used: https://tinyurl.com/subrank
 3. For the applications of node clustering/node classification/edge prediction we compute the embeddings of egonetworks.
 By default we use egonetworks of size 1.
 To compute the embedding of ego networks, we first compute the proximity of egonetworks.
 We run the file egonet_proximity with the option --help to get information about the parameters.